Your Quick Guide to Preventing the Flu

 Visit an in-network urgent care

-Across the state of Colorado, we have a strong network of conveniently located urgent care centers.
+We have a strong network of conveniently located urgent care centers.
 Most plans have a $75 co-pay (flat fee) to visit the urgent care*.
-You can see the full list in this article and find the one that’s closest to you!
+Find one near you

 *Catastrophic and Bronze HSA must first meet deductible, then urgent care is $0.

-As always, if you have questions about your plan, benefits, or services, please reach out to our friendly Colorado-based customer service team: Questions@fridayhealthplans.com or 800-475-8466
+As always, if you have questions about your plan, benefits, or services, please reach out to us at Questions@fridayhealthplans.com.